ashlineldridge/metron/README.md

 # Metron

-Metron is an L7 performance profiling tool.
+Metron is a load testing toolchain.
 The request rate can be controlled precisely and both fixed and linearly changing rates are supported.
 Metron has been my personal project for exploring Rust concurrency and attempting to provide an implementation for addressing [coordinated omission](https://www.youtube.com/watch?v=lJ8ydIuPFeU).